willquill/untangle-mdns/README.md

 ### Run the Playbook

-`ansible-playbook -i hosts -l untanglenodes untangle-mdns.yml`
+`ansible-playbook untangle-mdns.yml -i hosts`

 ### Troubleshooting

+Get Ansible facts for hosts: `ansible all -i hosts -m setup > facts.json`

 Get a list of services and hosts on the network: `avahi-browse -art | less`